jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) on or before the date on which the Commissioner is required to issue the statement of position—
     (i) section 89N(1)﻿(c)﻿(viii) applies:
     (ii) any of section 89N(1)﻿(c)﻿(i) to (vi) and (ix) apply.
+(6BAB) If the Commissioner does not respond to the disputant’s statement of position as required by subsection (6BA) within the response period, the Commissioner is treated as having accepted the disputant’s statement of position.
 (6B) In subsections (4)﻿(b) and (6)﻿(b), evidence refers to the available documentary evidence on which the person intends to rely, but does not include a list of potential witnesses, whether or not identified by name.
 (7) A disputant who does not issue a statement of position in the prescribed form within the response period for the statement of position, is treated as follows:
   (a) if the Commissioner has proposed the adjustment to the assessment, the disputant is treated as having accepted the Commissioner's notice of proposed adjustment or statement of position: